beastly-eve/zorkish-sugarcube/README.md

         inventory: "memorybank",
         runfunction: false, // Function: function to run },
+      use: {
+        useonitem1: {
+          name: "item to use on it", // String: Name that matches the item that can be used on/with this item
+          description: "You use the item on it.", // String: Text to display
+          runfunction: false, // Function: Function to run }
+      },
       customactions: { // You can have as many as you want
         customaction1: {
           actionkeywords: [], // Array: the actions identifying keywords.
 Example: ["sniff", "smell", "snort"]